Time in Mongolia

 Time in Mongolia is officially represented by the Mongolian Standard Time (UTC+08:00).
 However, the far western provinces of Khovd, Uvs and Bayan-Ölgii use UTC+07:00.
+(Note: While international references or world factbooks have occasionally simplified Mongolia's status by listing a single dominant time zone, domestic laws and regional clocks have consistently maintained at least a two-zone split between the East/Central territories and the West.)

 Daylight saving time

 Mongolia used daylight saving time in 1983–1998, 2001–2006 and 2015–2016.
+However, Mongolia observes time almost exactly an hour ahead of its geographical time zone, with its border between UTC+7 and UTC+8 being almost exactly the longitudinal line of 97.5° E (which is really the designated border for between UTC+7 and UTC+6), so all of Mongolia could be said to be on permanent daylight/summer time.

 IANA time zone database

 The IANA time zone database contains two zones for Mongolia in the file zone.tab.